An upper level cirrus outflow boundary brought thunderstorms to Lake Victoria basin in western Kenya and Uganda overnight 24/25 March 2013.

 Upper level cirrus outflow boundary due to thunderstorm downdrafts during the dissipation phase of the convective system.

-The WV image shows the overshooting tops, which lasted for much longer than the 10 minutes indicated.
+The WV imagery (Figure 2) shows the overshooting tops, which lasted for much longer than the 10 minutes indicated.

-Cloud precipitation products from The Royal Netherlands Meteorological Institute (KNMI) indicated high amounts of rainfall recorded in parts of Western Kenya and most parts of Southern Uganda, especially around the shores of Lake Victoria.
+Cloud precipitation products from The Royal Netherlands Meteorological Institute (KNMI) (Figure 3) indicated high amounts of rainfall recorded in parts of western Kenya and most parts of southern Uganda, especially around the shores of Lake Victoria.